Answers to questions relating to the core technology and operation of SkyLifters.

-Changes to compass heading, acceleration and slowing all happen very gradually and gently, so virtually no G-forces are felt.
+Changes to compass heading, acceleration and slowing all happen very gradually and gently, so G-forces are small.

 How do SkyLifters move up and down?

 Ballast is adjusted so the SkyLifter weighs (including any payload) a little more than the buoyancy created by the aerostat.
-Then, the cycloidal propellers on the pod provide some vertical thrust to ascend or assist descent.
+Then, the propellers provide some vertical thrust to ascend or assist with descending.
 The effect of the SkyLifter’s aerostat-shape limits descent rate, even when overall weight is substantially greater than buoyancy.
 This means it will descend safely without power if desired.

 What is used for fuel and power?